 Again, all of this is a very large subject, and I would direct you to a lengthy discourse on educational systems in Summerland to be found near the bottom of the “Clarice” page.
 See discussion there on how an elementary school teacher in Summerland designs a day’s program around a single blade of grass.

 Why would a teacher do this?
 The answer relates to a “circle of learning,” a “circle of knowledge.”
-The origin of the word “encyclopedia” captures this sense.
+The origin of the word “encyclopedia” captures the sense.
 We see the root idea of “circle” in this word.
 What does this mean?
-It means that all knowledge is connected, and a good teacher can use any item of knowledge – a blade of grass, for example – as a starting point which might lead to insights concerning, math, physics, chemistry, biology, literature, art, or anything else you might mention.
+It means that all knowledge is connected, and a good teacher can use any item of knowledge – a blade of grass, for example – as a starting point which might lead to insights concerning, math, physics, chemistry, biology, literature, art, or anything else to be mentioned.

 There’s no magic in the blade of grass.
 The skillful teacher will use any item of interest to the child, ones that are familiar to a young student.
 It’s building from “the known to the unknown.”